vdaas/vald/docs/contributing/issue.md

 We will consider using another third-party module if the vulnerable module is not actively maintained anymore.

 Please submit the security issue report [here](https://github.com/vdaas/vald/issues/new?assignees=&labels=type%2Fsecurity%2C+priority%2Fmedium%2C+team%2Fcore%2C+team%2Fsre&template=security_issue_report.md&title=)

+## Feature Request / Proposal

+Feature request and proposal is welcome.

+Before creating the feature request or proposal, please make sure your idea fits the project.

+You can request the feature or propose a new idea and convince the project maintainers to accept your request.

+Please provide the problem and solution associated with the request in as much detail as possible.

+NOTE: If you’d like to contribute to the new feature which may affect the current Vald architecture or design, you should discuss it with the Vald team first.

+Please submit the feature request or proposal [here](https://github.com/vdaas/vald/issues/new?assignees=&labels=type%2Ffeature%2C+priority%2Flow%2C+team%2Fcore&template=feature_request.md&title=)